Lotte Wellfood: Health supplements

 Lotte Confectionery launched a health supplement brand Health 1 to produce various supplements with vitamins, minerals, granules, red ginseng extracts, and other animals- and plant-based extracts.

 Self-competition

-Until 2022, Lotte Food, another subsidiary of Lotte Group, also sold ice cream, competing directly with Lottie Confectionery.
+Until 2022, Lotte Food, another subsidiary of Lotte Group, also sold ice cream, competing directly with Lotte Confectionery.

 To put an end to this, the company considered merging the ice cream business of Lotte Food and Lotte Confectionery in February 2022.
 The merger was resolved on March 23, approved by shareholders on March 27, and completed on July 1, beginning the unification of Lotte Group's food interests.